Rights of the LGBTQIA+ community in Croatia

-Zakon o medijima (Media act) says that it is forbidden to transmit program media content that encourages or glorifies any inequality including sexual inequality or inequality based on sexual orientation.
-It is also forbidden to provoke any hostility or intolerance including the one based on sexual orientation.
+Zakon o medijima (Media act) says that it is forbidden to transmit program media content that encourages or glorifies any inequality, including sexual inequality or inequality based on sexual orientation.
+It is also forbidden to provoke any hostility or intolerance, including one based on sexual orientation.

-The media must respect the privacy, dignity, reputation, and honor of citizens regardless of gender and sexual orientation.
+The media must respect people’s privacy, dignity, reputation, and honor regardless of gender and sexual orientation.
 Advertising considered offensive or degrading concerning gender and sexual orientation is not allowed.

 The Media Act is available here.